Load the dataset

 In this exercise, youβll analyze Eurovision Song Contest data using pandas.
-Youβll practice various data manipulation techniques and explore trends in the contestβs history.
+Youβll practice grouping, joining, and date manipulation techniques to explore trends in the contestβs history while building your data analysis skills.

 First, import the necessary libraries and load the dataset: